 What is a Charter Broker?

-A charter broker is a specialist agent who acts as a representative for the leasing of an aircraft.
-The charter broker is paid an agreed commission for finding aircraft available for charter/lease and act as a middle man in negotiations between a charterer and an aircraft operator.
+A charter broker is a specialist agent who acts as an agent for the leasing of an aircraft.
+The charter broker is paid an agreed commission for finding aircraft available for charter/lease and acting as a middleman in negotiations between a charterer and an aircraft operator.

 In addition, charter brokers can handle the details of trip planning when clients are not able to.
-The broker will also survey most aspects of a trip, such as obtaining copies of FAA flight certificates, documentation about the aircraft to be used, liability insurance verification, as well as backup aircraft available.
-Furthermore, the broker will normally review the operator's flight manifests for FBOs, mileage enroute, anticipated departure and arrival times, and any plans that include overnight arrangements for the aircraft and crew.
+The broker will also handle most aspects of a trip, such as obtaining copies of FAA flight certificates, documentation about the aircraft to be used, liability insurance verification, and making backup aircraft available.
+Furthermore, the broker will normally review the operator's flight manifests for FBOs, mileage en route, anticipated departure and arrival times, and any plans that include overnight arrangements for the aircraft and crew.

 Complementing jet charter flights every step of the way, charter brokers normally employ charter specialists who are trained in personalized concierge services and provide clients with five-star services catered to their exact specifications.
-In addition brokers often utilize a network of approved partners and qualified operators that meet both FAA and industry safety requirements as well as the needs of the most discerning traveler.
+In addition, brokers often utilize a network of approved partners and qualified operators that meet both FAA and industry safety requirements, as well as the needs of the most discerning travelers.